2002–03 San Antonio Spurs season

-In the Western Conference First Round of the playoffs, the Spurs defeated the Phoenix Suns in six games after losing Game 1 in overtime, then defeated the defending three-time NBA champion Los Angeles Lakers in the Western Conference Semi-finals in six games.
-In the Western Conference Finals, they defeated the Dallas Mavericks in six games to advance to the NBA Finals, where they beat the New Jersey Nets in six games and won their second championship, their first title since 1999 NBA Finals.
-Following the season, Jackson signed as a free agent with the Atlanta Hawks, while Steve Smith signed with the New Orleans Hornets, and Robinson, Kerr and Danny Ferry all retired.
+The Spurs finished eleventh in the NBA in home-game attendance, with an attendance of 735,990 at the SBC Center during the regular season.
+Following the season, Jackson signed as a free agent with the Atlanta Hawks, while Smith signed with the New Orleans Hornets, and Robinson, Kerr and Danny Ferry all retired.
 For the season, the Spurs changed their primary logo, adding black and silver colors, and slightly changed their uniforms.
-The primary logo remained in use until 2017, while the uniforms lasted until 2010.
+The team's new primary logo would remain in use until 2017, while the new uniforms would last until 2010.